LivingPark-MRI/how-to-contribute/README.md

 patient ids or any other individual-level data.
 Therefore, notebooks should follow the following practices:

+* DO structure the Git repository of your notebook using the [YODA](https://handbook.datalad.org/en/latest/basics/101-127-yoda.html) principles.

 * DON'T include any PPMI data or metadata with your notebook.
 Instead, your notebook should download data from the PPMI website directly.
 We are developping a [Python